 In addition, several overarching activities will take place, based in Scotland but focused internationally:

 - Two evaluators, one from a cultural and one from a sociology background, will also attend all four of these Transnational Meetings to help assess and gather the learning from the activities.

 - An international conference will be held in Scotland in October 2020 to bring together and disseminate the cumulative project learning.

 - Through the project Creative Carbon Scotland will produce a Toolkit and supporting Digital Resource to enable cultural and adaptation actors across Europe and further afield to develop their own Adaptation Strategies and benefit wider society by running Embedded Artist projects.

 Cultural Adaptations has attracted strong evidence of demand for its outputs, with the Scottish Government’s Climate Change division committing significant funding to support the conference, the four local adaptation partners committing their staff time over 30 months and the ICLEI (Local Governments for Sustainability) network committing to attending all the Transnational Meetings and the Conference to help with communicating the project outputs to a world-wide audience.

-Be a part of this exciting project, fill in this form to be kept informed about opportunities and developments, including the final conference in Glasgow in autumn 2020.
+Be a part of this exciting project, fill in this form to be kept informed about opportunities and developments, including the final conference in Glasgow in early 2021.